oblivia-simplex/Narrativity/2_schneider.md

-hungry that I had cleaned the food off of it almost immediately--- he had placed my plate on a small filing cabinet just to his right, where he had also laid his glasses aside, and now he picked them up, although he didn\'t put them on his face---he kept kneading them with his fingers while he launched into a new speech about the endless dedication to one\'s work and how this dedication must be final, the endpoint of one\'s goals in life.
+hungry that I had cleaned the food off of it almost immediately--- he had placed my plate on a small filing cabinet just to his right, where he had also laid his glasses aside, and now he picked them up, although he didn't put them on his face---he kept kneading them with his fingers while he launched into a new speech about the endless dedication to one's work and how this dedication must be final, the endpoint of one's goals in life.
 He spoke about the future and how it could be filled with nothing but work itself and those whom the work served.
 He was furious now, he was no longer whispering, he was standing between the two of us, and the look on her face told me it